FireyFly/nixos/README.md

   pick-and-choose from, for instance depending on what type of machine a specific host is.

-* *packages/* --
+* *overlays/* --
-  Personal overlay of packages.
+  Various overlays, either adding new packages or patching existing ones.

 * (*secrets/*) --
-  Not actually present in the repository, this directory is imported from the secrets.nix module and contains keys and other sensitive data.
+  Not actually present in the repository, this directory is imported from the secrets.nix module and contains keys and other sensitive data (but nothing that I'm not comfortable with keeping in the nix store).